Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Consistent implementation of photometric observables with massive neutrinos

 For example, in the case of the phenomenological \gammag-Linder model, we assume that the growth modification applies uniformly to all power spectra.
 Specifically, this means that $P_{\rm cb \nu}$ and $P_\nu$ are rescaled by the same factor as the total matter power spectrum.
 Consequently, to maintain consistency, the scaling boost must be applied to $P_{\rm cb}^{\rm NL}$ after Eq.~\eqref{eq:pknlcb}.

-This is implemented using a new class in the \texttt{non\_linear} module called \texttt{NonlinearNeutrinoApprox}.
+This is implemented using a new class in the \texttt{non\_linear} module: \texttt{NonlinearNeutrinoApprox}.
 A key member function of this class is \texttt{wrap\_linear\_neutrino\_approx}, which allows users to input a total matter power spectrum and any number of boosts, provided as callable functions.
-By multiplying all boosts with the input matter power spectrum, the resulting nonlinear matter power spectrum is computed.
-The input power spectrum can be either linear or nonlinear.
-If a linear spectrum is provided, at least one nonlinear boost must be included.
+By multiplying all boosts with the input matter power spectrum, the resulting non-linear matter power spectrum is computed.
+The input power spectrum can be either linear or non-linear.
+If a linear spectrum is provided, at least one non-linear boost must be included.
 Additional boosts, such as those accounting for baryonic feedback or modified theories of gravity, can also be applied.
-If no boosts are used, the input power spectrum must already be nonlinear.
+If no boosts are used, the input power spectrum must already be non-linear.
 The function retrieves the neutrino auto power spectrum and the neutrino--cb cross power spectrum from the cosmology module to compute Eq.~\eqref{eq:pknlcb}.
-The workings of the function are detailed in \cref{algo:wrap_neutrinos}.
-This approach enables the flexible application of boosts to the matter power spectrum, either before or after computing the nonlinear cb power spectrum. \SetAlgoNlRelativeSize{-1} \SetAlgoNoLine \SetAlgoVlined
+The workings of the function are detailed in Sect. \ref{algo:wrap_neutrinos}.
+This approach enables the flexible application of boosts to the matter power spectrum, either before or after computing the non-linear cb power spectrum.